EFT meets CFT: Multiloop renormalization of higher-dimensional operators in general $\phi^4$ theories: Introduction

 \paragraph{Structure of this paper.} The paper is organised as follows.
 In Section~\ref{sec:EFTmeetsCFT}, we provide a brief introduction to EFT basics for CFT experts, and vice versa.
 Then, in Section~\ref{sec:method} we review important aspects of our computation, with a special emphasis on the construction of a consistent operator basis in the general theory.
 Throughout Section~\ref{s:examples} we work out examples of operator mixing relevant to this work, showing how to treat redundant operators systematically.
 Section~\ref{s:SpecificEFT} contains applications of our general results to EFT, deriving new results for the scalar sector of the SMEFT.
-Moving to CFT in Section~\ref{s:Specific}, we detail how to extract data from our general results for several Wilson--Fisher theories relevant in condensed matter and high-energy theory literature.
+Moving to CFT in Section~\ref{s:Specific}, we detail how to extract data from our general results for several Wilson--Fisher theories relevant in the condensed matter and high-energy theory literature.
 Section~\ref{sec:newData} collects the results from our exhaustive extraction of the spectra for Ising, $O(n)$ and hypercubic CFTs.
 Finally, we conclude and present future directions in Section~\ref{sec:outlook}.
 Our work is also supplemented by four appendices.
-In Appendix~\ref{app:cubicTables} we list part of our results for the irreps of the hypercubic theory at $n=3$ and $n=4$.
+In Appendix~\ref{app:Tables} we tabulate results for the $O(n)$ and hypercubic CFTs at small values of $n$.
 In Appendix~\ref{app:scalarPotentials} we provide further examples of operator mixing relevant to the literature.
 Appendix~\ref{app:example1App} constitutes a calculation in an alternative operator basis, with perhaps a counter-intuitive way to compute scaling dimensions, which is nevertheless still equally correct.
 Finally, in Appendix~\ref{s:Operators} we provide information on all operators studied and their symmetry properties in order to facilitate future data extraction by the reader.